bitchikogulara/access-control-system/README.md

 ## Project Status

-This project is **functionally complete** but still being documented.
+This project is **functionally complete** and the code is stable.

-Planned improvements:

-- Better documentation for wiring, APIs and setup
-- Security improvements (e.g. authentication, HTTPS)
-- Additional configuration options for access logic
+Documentation updates and small refinements are planned.

 ---

 ## What I Learned

-- Designing a small end-to-end system that connects **embedded hardware** to a **web backend**.
+- Designing an end-to-end system connecting **embedded hardware** to a **web backend**
-- Working with ESP32, RFID readers and HTTP-based communication.
+- Working with ESP32, MFRC522, and HTTP-based communication
-- Building a Node.js/Express backend and integrating it with MongoDB.
+- Building REST APIs with Node.js/Express and integrating with MongoDB
-- Handling real-time authorization logic and logging access events.
+- Implementing real-time decision logic for access control
-- Thinking about physical product design through a custom **3D-printed enclosure**.
+- Designing and printing a custom enclosure for physical integration

 ---